PROGRAM

 TASAKA Hiroko

-Curator at the Tokyo Photographic Art Museum/Yebisu International Festival for Art and Alternative Visions.
+Curator at the Tokyo Photographic Art Museum/Yebisu International Festival for Art & Alternative Visions.
 Born in Tokyo.
-Her main projects include “Quest for Vision Vol.5 - Spelling Dystopia” (2012-13), “Shiro Takatani: La Chambre Claire” (2013-14), “Apichatpong Weerasethakul: Ghosts in the Darkness” (2016-17), the “Japanese Expanded Cinema Revisited” exhibit (2017), “exonemo UN-DEAD-LINK” (2020), and the 2nd to 15th Yebisu International Festivals for Art & Alternative Visions (2009-23).
+Her main projects include “Quest for Vision Vol.5 - Spelling Dystopia” (2012–13), “Shiro Takatani: La Chambre Claire” (2013–14), “Apichatpong Weerasethakul: Ghosts in the Darkness” (2016–17), “Japanese Expanded Cinema Revisited” (2017), “exonemo UN-DEAD-LINK” (2020), “After the Landscape Theory” (2023), and the 2nd to 16th Yebisu International Festivals for Art & Alternative Visions (2009–24).

-Administration/examination: NPO Arts Initiative Tokyo [AIT]
+Administration/examination of the Commission Project: NPO Arts Initiative Tokyo [AIT]